Skating Officials

 -

 - You get to roller skate!
-Referees can be any gender and are members of the Rose City Rollers.
+Skating Officials can be any gender and are members of the Rose City Rollers.

 - Being a part of world-class derby.
-Referees practice and train every Wednesday during Rose City league scrimmage.
+Skating Officials practice and train every Wednesday and Saturdays during Rose City league scrimmage.
 You’re part of the action when home teams and travel team practice and scrimmage each other.

 - Learn about derby.
 There’s no better way to learn the rules of roller derby than to be a part of the officials crew.

 - No experience needed.
-Referees have their own practice time dedicated to ref skills and skating skills, and are trained in skating skills before they participate in officiating.
+Skating Officials have their own practice time dedicated to ref skills and skating skills, and are trained in skating skills before they participate in officiating.

 How Do You Become A Referee?

-Email Officials/Referees.
-Skating officials must have skates, and the appropriate safety gear. (knee pads, elbow pads, helmet, wristguards)
+Email officials@rosecityrollers.com.
+Skating officials must have skates, and the appropriate safety gear. (knee pads, elbow pads, helmet, and wrist guards).

 Roller derby is awesome!
 And you can get involved in the action even if you don’t skate.
 If you love rules, whistles and clipboards, being a Non-skating Official is for you.
 If you want to support your friends/family in derby, being a Non-skating Official is for you.
 If you want to be part of a community that supports girls, women and non-binary skaters in competitive sports, being a Non-skating Official is for you.